What Is PopPoetry?

 Be part of a community of people who share your interests.

-The world is a weird and mainly horrible place right now, and we’ve all been reminded of the central role that art plays in our lives as we stay home, mask up, and attempt to fight the COVID-19 pandemic.
-Writers like myself are blessed to be able to use the internet to share their work with others.
-Subscribing to the newsletter supports my writing as I build a larger audience and work toward offering paid subscriptions, subscriber-only discussion threads, and other awesome perks.
-Much of my content will always remain free and accessible to everyone, too.
-So, what do you say?
+The world is a weird and mainly horrible place right now, and we’ve all been reminded of the central role that art plays in our lives as we quarantined and attempted to fight the COVID-19 pandemic.
+Subscribing to this newsletter supports my writing and the accessibility of high-quality inspirational and educational arts content on the web.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.